Moving to West Linn: 7 Things to Love About the West Linn Life

 The average West Linn resident spends a little over $10,000 annually on transportation.
 This number considers insurance, car maintenance, and the average cost of gas in the area.
 For residents that would like to eschew this number, they have the attractive option of taking advantage of West Linn's public transportation offerings.

 With more than 80% of full-time employed residents working outside West Linn, the city has excellent public transportation options that take travelers throughout the Portland metropolitan area.
-Tri-Met serves West Linn, and local routes 35 and 154 cover the entirety of the city, providing easy access to transit centers in the Lake Oswego community and Oregon City area.
+Tri-Met serves West Linn, and local routes 35 and 154 cover the entirety of the city, providing easy access to transit centers in the Lake Oswego community and Oregon City.

 Uber and Lyft are also available in West Linn, with rides starting at $5.
 In addition to the standard rides, these companies also offer cars with extra space, wheelchair-accessible rides, and ride-sharing for those on a budget who don't mind splitting a vehicle.